 Our team will help you begin your journey.

-MSSW, LCSW, CSAC
+Jaclyn Slesareva MSSW, LCSW, CSAC

 Jaclyn earned a Masters Degree in Clinical Social Work from the University of Wisconsin-Madison in 2016, and became a Licensed Clinical Social Worker (LCSW) and a Clinical Substance Abuse Counselor (CSAC) in the State of Wisconsin.
 She is a member of both the National Association of Social Workers (NASW) as well as American Society of Addiction Medicine (ASAM).
 Jaclyn is trained in Eye Movement Desensitization and Reprocessing (EMDR), Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), among others to help process mental health and addiction issues.